Skip to content

 Surface elevation applied to a scene

-Now you have a new camera you can apply to your scene view.
-You can apply it immediately using setViewpointCamera as shown in the code below, or the camera can be animated to the new position using one of the asynchronous methods.
+You now have a new camera to apply to the scene view.
+You can apply it immediately using setViewpointCamera, as shown in the code below for a SceneView, or the camera can be animated to the new position using one of the asynchronous methods.

 Use dark colors for code blocksCopy